vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/018/02_nAhamato_nirayA.md

 The usual problem with bhúvaḥ -- injunctive (so apparently Geldner, also the publ.

-tr.) or subjunctive (so apparently WG).
+tr.) or subjunctive (so apparently Witzel Gotō).
 I assume that this verb refers to what happened after the event of pāda a: with the gods out of contention, Indra comes into his own as the universal monarch (samrā́j-) and takes his true and proper place (satyáyoni-).
 The use of -yoni- here is reminiscent of the passage in a nearby Indra hymn, IV.16.10, where Indra is urged to sit down on his own yóni- (své yónau) so that he can be recognized.